drupell/rupell_website/README.md

+This is a personal project started with the intention to refine recently picked up skills and to learn more.
+This file shows initial steps on how I got the project up and running, as well as a changelog that displays changes that were made before VCS/git compatibility was added.

+Author: David Rupell

-Getting started with this project
+Getting started with this project:
-PALETTON BASE RGB: 383838
-Background image is free use stock image, edited in GIMP.
+PALETTON BASE RGB: 383838 (used to grab rgb colors and fit it to a theme - accessed at paletton.com) Background image is free use stock image, edited in GIMP.
 Logos, pulled from school sites and edited to match scheme.